 Permission requests to reprint illustrations published in the AJA should be directed to the AJA editorial office.

-The widest dissemination of scholarly work is an essential part of our mission, so we respect that our authors may wish to deposit their published AJA article or review in their institution's digital repository.
+The widest dissemination of scholarly work is an essential part of our mission, so we respect that our authors may wish to deposit their published AJA article in their institution's digital repository.
 We are happy to agree to this, with the following conditions:

 Author reprints are available for six months post-publication.
 Contact EzReprint@yurchak.com.